 - In The Gamers Alliance, several seemingly heroic characters such as Cain, Desdemona, Mordecai and Vaetris end up having been evil all along during the Godslayer era.

 - In Red vs. Blue, Felix is revealed to be this after spending Season 11 and the first half of Season 12 pretending to be a good guy.
+When he betrays the others, he goes on an angry rant declaring that pretending to be a good guy and the heroes' friend was sickening, and now they will suffer and die for forcing him to go through that.

 - In Totally Spies!, Terrance and Dean first seem like Dean was evil all along.
 Then Dean turned out to be good all along.
 The same goes for the episode in which Tim Scam was introduced.
 It also applies for a lot of "villains of the day".